mklrm/gcp-testing/gcp/README.md

 # TODO
 - Try using labels or networks tags to attach a VM to a subnet
  - Apparently you can't attach either to a subnet
   - Maybe I'll just roll my own tags then
+   - Or I could add a standard label to the VM and a custom marker to the subnet

 # Name generation design
 ```
  Values: